jmjos/heterogeneous-3D-NoC/README.md

 ### Power models

-We use the power models proposed in Bamberg, L., Amir Najafi  and Garcia-Ortiz, A. "Edge Effect Aware Crosstalk Avoidance Technique for 3D Integration".
-27th International Symposium on Power and Timing Modeling, Optimization and Simulation (PATMOS), Sep.
-25-27 2017, Thessaloniki (Greece), ©IEEE DOI: 10.1109/PATMOS.2017.8106994
+We use the power models proposed in Bamberg, Lennart, and Alberto Garcia-Ortiz.
+"High-level energy estimation for submicrometric TSV arrays."
+IEEE Transactions on Very Large Scale Integration (VLSI) Systems25.10 (2017): 2856-2866. and Bamberg, Lennart, Amir Najafi, and Alberto García-Ortiz.
+"Edge effects on the TSV array capacitances and their performance influence."
+Integration 61 (2018): 1-10.

 Implementations of the models will follow soon.